paladium/computer-science-course/04-Modules-Classes/1-Classes.md

 > Homework: create a class named Song, which will accept a list of lyrics.
 The class should also have a function named print_lyrics, which will print the lyrics list one by one.

 > Homework: create a python class named Student, which has name and major variables.
 Make a new function greet which will print the current student's name and major.
 Make another function named get_schedule, which will return the schedule for the student based on the major (e.g computer science, then Monday, Tuesday, Wednesday, Thursday, Friday 10-6pm).
+Bonus points for using dict intead of if, else.